 Dr. Robert D. Allen is a Professor and David Eccles Faculty Scholar at the University of Utah.
 Bob's interest in auditing research began during his professional experience with Deloitte, Haskins & Sells in Los Angeles.
 His research has focused on auditor risk assessments, auditor error projection decisions, and auditor analytical procedures.
 His research is published in various journals including The Accounting Review, Auditing: A Journal of Practice & Theory, Accounting Horizons, and Issues in Accounting Education.
 Bob is the recipient of the 2008 American Accounting Association/Deloitte Wildman Medal.

-Dr. Kristina A. Diekmann is the Bill Daniels Professor of Business Ethics and a Professor of Management in the David Eccles School of Business at the University of Utah.
+Dr. Kristina A. Diekmann is Chair, Department of Management, Professor of Management and David Eccles Professor of Business Ethics at the David Eccles School of Business at the University of Utah.
 Prior to joining the faculty at the University of Utah, she was an assistant professor at the University of Notre Dame.
 She received an A.B. degree in psychology from Harvard College and M.S. and Ph.D. degrees in organizational behavior from the Kellogg Graduate School of Management at Northwestern University.
 Prior to graduate school, she worked in investment banking at Merrill Lynch Capital Markets in New York City.
 Dr. Diekmann's research investigates how individuals behave in organizations, with a focus on fairness and ethics, negotiation, social perception, and impression management.

 Dr. Glen Schmidt received his PhD in 1998 from Stanford University in Operations, Information and Technology.
 He is the winner of many teaching and research awards, most recently recieving the Excellence in Teaching Award from the National Society of Leadership and Success.
 Dr. Schmidt's research interests include product innovation, new product development, and supply chain management.
 He has worked inside and/or studied firms in various industries including high-tech, heavy-duty equipment, automotive, and oil.
 Both his research and teaching materials have been recognized for their excellence by the Institute for Operations Research and the Management Sciences (INFORMS).